izyware/izy-proxy/README.md

 * customers have requested that service test runner integration into the izy-proxy library.

 ## Misc
+* pkg/run consolidate extraInfoInLogs into the monitoring infrastructure and verbose flags
 * importPackageIfNotPresent does not currently take advantage of strict mode optimizations
     * add option to convert inlinestore item from raw to function for faster looped iterations.
     * an optional improvement would be to use /tmp folder cache to generate the function to skip the first raw evaluation